IndexOfNull/BadgerBot/info.md

  2. A theme that registers widgets
  3. A widget that actually handles the dirty work

 The idea behind a render manager is that it oversees everything necessary to get a nice profile.
-This is the highest level of interfacing with everything.
+It is the highest level of interfacing with everything.
 Keep reading to see how some features are utilized.

 ### Communication: Broadcasts
  A broadcast is a message sent (from the render manager) to every widget containing an event name (so widgets can listen for certain broadcasts) and a payload.
 Widgets can currently receive information this way by implementing `on_event(event, data)`.
 Here's a rough example of how this might work: